This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Additional requirements for Indian travellers:

-• A passport must be valid for at least 6 months
+• a passport must be valid for at least 6 months

-• Return ticket must be confirmed
+• return ticket must be confirmed

-• The arriving passenger must possess a minimum cash amount of USD 1400 or a valid credit card; this is applicable to the entire family
+• the arriving passenger must possess a minimum cash amount of USD 1400 or a valid credit card; this is applicable to the entire family

 Pakistan